carboneio/rock-req/README.md

 > `undici` is a low-level API, faster alternative to the native NodeJS http module.
 It is the glass ceiling limit for NodeJS.

-> `rock-req` uses only the native NodeJS http module and provides many high-level features, a lot more than `phin` and `simple-get` with fewer lines
+> `rock-req` uses only the native NodeJS http module and provides many high-level features, a lot more than `phin` and `simple-get` with fewer lines of code.

 > Tested with NodeJS 18.x LTS on Macbook Pro M1 Max